PM: Belgium will not take part in US and Israeli war

 belganewsagency.eu

 The prime minister considers it only logical that negotiations should take place with the Russian president.
-Talks are already underway, yet the European Union has no seat at the table but is footing the bill, he argues.
+Talks are already under way, yet the EU has no seat at the table while it is footing the bill, he argues.

 Website preview